bixycler/UniinfoNotes/pages/Stories.md

 		- To put down the junks, i must also be able to put down my researches and attachment to debugging.
 They are equivalent!
 	- “Hi good old friend!”
 	  collapsed:: true
+		- Last evening, on the way to daddy's house visiting him, as all the memories flushed back
 		- > Hello Darkness, my old friend!
 		  Hello Light, my old friend!
 		  Hello Suffering, my old friend!